Safety footwear is essential for many types of job and hobby, whether you work in a warehouse, in catering or, like us, in a welding workshop.

 Please never stop making these, Dr Marten!

-Like Helen, I also really like the boots I have right now.
+Like Len, I also really like the boots I have right now.

 I tend to trash my footwear quickly because I do a lot of bending down and kneeling in the workshop, but these Dewalt boots have so far put up pretty well with it- which is great, because safety shoes can damage your feet if they’re completely worn out, so it’s important to replace your boots as soon as they become uncomfortable if you don’t want to end up hobbling around your workplace like a lame goat (ask me how I know).